 M'charek, A., & Schramm, K. (2020).
 Encountering the Face—Unraveling Race.
 American Anthropologist.

-Drawing on innovative scholarship across the full spectrum of social sciences and humanities, we are rethinking health, across time, place and scale.
+Drawing on innovative scholarship across the full spectrum of social sciences and humanities, we are rethinking health and care, across time, place and scale.

 Broom, A., Kenny, K., Prainsack, B. Broom, J. (2020) Antimicrobial resistance as a problem of values?
 Views from three continents.
 Critical Public Health https://doi.org/10.1080/09581596.2020.1725444

 Broom, A., Doron, A. (2020) Antimicrobial resistance, politics and practice in India.
 Qualitative Health Research https://doi.org/10.1177/1049732320919088

 Doron, A and Broom, A. (2019) The spectre of superbugs: Waste, structural violence and antimicrobial resistance in India.
 Worldwide Waste: Journal of Interdisciplinary Studies, 2(1)7, 1-10 https://doi.org/10.5334/wwwj.20

 Doron, A., Jeffrey, R. (2018).
 Waste of a nation: Garbage and growth in India.
 Harvard University Press.